Bulbourethral gland

+Most species of placental mammals have bulbourethral glands, but they are absent in Caniformia and Cetacea.
+They are the only accessory reproductive glands in male monotremes.
+Placental mammals usually have one pair of bulbourethral glands, while male marsupials have 1–3 pairs.
+Of all domesticated animals, they are absent only in dogs.

 Location

 Bulbourethral glands are located posterior and lateral to the membranous portion of the urethra at the base of the penis, between the two layers of the fascia of the urogenital diaphragm, in the deep perineal pouch.
 They are enclosed by transverse fibers of the sphincter urethrae membranaceae muscle.

 Structure

 The bulbourethral glands are compound tubulo-alveolar glands, each approximately the size of a pea in humans.
 In chimpanzees, they are not visible during dissection, but can be found on microscopic examination.
 In boars, they are up to 18 cm long and 5 cm in diameter.
 They are composed of several lobules held together by a fibrous covering.
 Each lobule consists of a number of acini, lined by columnar epithelial cells, opening into a duct that joins with the ducts of other lobules to form a single excretory duct.
 This duct is approximately 2.5 cm long and opens into the bulbar urethra at the base of the penis.
 The glands gradually diminish in size with advancing age.